How to safely dispose of asbestos in Brisbane

 How to identify asbestos

 Asbestos can be hard to identify by sight.
-As a rule, houses built:
+As a rule, houses which were built or had renovations done:

 Products that may contain asbestos: